 It is essential that you establish whether or not your background and experience give you a sound basis on which to tackle the module, since students who are appropriately prepared have the best chance of completing their studies successfully and get the most enjoyment out of the module.
 To help you decide whether you already have the background knowledge or experience to start the module we have an interactive quiz Are you ready to study S111?

 By the end of the module you will be expected to be working successfully at the level required of first-year undergraduate students.
-Successful completion of this module will equip you to go on to study Science: concepts and practice (S112), for our BSc (Hons) Natural Sciences (Q64) or Essential mathematics 1 and 2 (MST124 and MST125) for the BSc (Hons) Physics and Mathematics (Q77).
+Successful completion of this module will equip you to go on to study Science: concepts and practice (S112), for our BSc (Honours) Natural Sciences (Q64) or Essential mathematics 1 and 2 (MST124 and MST125) for the BSc (Honours) Physics and Mathematics (Q77).

 If you have any doubt about the suitability of the module, please speak to an adviser.

-The study materials, study guide, activities, assignments, forums, online tutorial rooms and other resources are all provided via a dedicated website.
-Where possible the materials are also available in other formats including PDF, EPUB, interactive eBook (EPUB3), Kindle eBook and Microsoft Word should you wish to study on mobile devices.
-Note: The purchase of ‘print-on-demand’ texts will not be an option for this module.
+Where possible the materials are also available in other formats including PDF, EPUB, interactive ebook (EPUB3), Kindle ebook and Microsoft Word, which can supplement your online study.
+The purchase of ‘print-on-demand’ texts will not be an option for this module.